-The Sacro Monte of Orta
+Sacro Monte of Orta

-The route of the procession ends at the Church of St. Nicholas, a proto-Romanesque building, completely redesigned during the seventeenth century in accordance with the style of the lower Basilica of Assisi, which houses the ancient group of wooden statues of the Our Lady of Mercy (XIV century).
+The route ends at the Church of San Nicolao, a proto-Romanesque building, completely redesigned during the seventeenth century to recreate the spaces of the lower Basilica of Assisi.
+The Church houses an ancient group of wooden statues representing Our Lady of Mercy (XIV century).

 Map of the Sacro Monte